mlcommons/tiny/benchmark/runner/README.md

 The dataset path is the location of the dataset files.
 If you have used the EEMBC runner previously the dataset files would have a path like `${HOME}$/eembc/runner/benchmarks/ulp-mlperf/datasets`.
 Under the datasets directory you should have subdirectories for each of the benchmarks: ad01 (anomaly detection), ic01 (image classification), kws01 (keyword spotting), vww01 (visual wakeword), sww01 (streaming wakeword).

 ## Energy Test Connections
+The hardware connections are illustrated here.
+Not all connections will be needed for every trial.
+For tests other than the audio streaming benchmark, the I2S connections, "PROCESSING", and "WW_DETECTED" can be omitted.
+For those tests (KWS, IC, AD, VWW) run in accuracy or performance mode, the interface board can also be removed from the system.
+In that scenario, the only connection needed is to connect the host to the DUT via USB.
+If the DUT does not have a USB connection, or you wish to use a UART that is not connected to a USB port, you can use a USB-UART bridge, such as the [FTDI Friend](https://www.adafruit.com/product/284).
 ### Power Board (LPM01A)
 ![LPM01A Wiring](img/LPM01A.png)